grafana/mimir/docs/sources/operating-grafana-mimir/horizontal-scaling.md

 When running Grafana Mimir in microservices mode, you can safely scale up any component.
 You can also safely scale down any stateless component.

-However, the following stateful components have some limitations when scaling down:
+The following stateful components have limitations when scaling down:

 - Alertmanagers
 - Ingesters